jimmc/nioserver/README.md

     ant build relbin

-You can run the test program with this command (with the appropriate value for the version number <code>N.N.N</code>):
+The following command (with the appropriate value for the version number <code>N.N.N</code>) will run EchoServer:

     release/nioserver-N.N.N/bin/nioserver

+This command will run ThreeQuestionsServer:

+    release/nioserver-N.N.N/bin/3Qserver

 If you get an error about port in use, try changing the port value in
 <code>src/main/scala/NioServer.scala</code> and recompiling.